PostHog/posthog.com/contents/product-engineers/nps-vs-csat-vs-ces.md

 ### Drawbacks of NPS

 NPS can be tricky because it's often contextless.
-It gives you an indication of your users' sentiment toward your product, but not much else.
+It gives you an indication of your users' sentiment toward your product but not much else.

-To counteract this, it's best to ask follow up questions in your NPS survey:
+To counteract this, it's best to ask follow-up questions in your NPS survey, like:

 - Which features do you find most useful?
 - What are you finding difficult to do?